caseyauch/tis/README.md

 - **Analysis Settings**: Analyses used the following settings: access mode was car, transit modes were all, egress mode was walking, and boundary was the entire region.
 The analysis outputs were saved as .tiff files.

 Using half-mile buffers around each block group, the sum of CDs and mean number of jobs accessible by block group were calculated using ArcGIS's raster analysis tool "Zonal Statistics."
-## Compile Index
+## Calculate Index
-We created a combined index using percent ranks (based on the Centers for Disease Control and Prevention Social Vulnerability Index methodology) with all five categories weighted equally.
+To build a comprehensive understanding of transportation impacts, we created a combined index using percent ranks (based on the Centers for Disease Control and Prevention Social Vulnerability Index methodology) with all five categories weighted equally.
+1. Filter data by MPO region and calculate rank of value as a percentage (0-1) for each indicator using Excel’s percentrank.inc function
+2. Invert percent rank for five indicators representing negative impacts (those within the safety, affordability, and environment categories)
+3. Sum indicator values for each category (e.g., added all Infrastructure percent rank values together (bike facility coverage, sidewalk coverage, and potential for everyday walking and biking)
+4. Calculate rank of value for five categories (0-1) = Category Rank
+5. Sum five category scores = TIS Score
 ## Build Dashboard
 To visualize the results, we developed a Tableau dashboard hosted here.